 HOME-ARP Allocation Plan

 To address the need for housing assistance and supportive services, Congress appropriated $5 billion in ARP funds to be administered through the HOME grant to perform activities that primarily benefit individuals and families who are homeless, at risk of homelessness, or in other vulnerable populations.
-This grant is referred to as HOME-ARP and is administered by the Housing and Urban Development Department
+This grant is called HOME-ARP and is administered by the Housing and Urban Development Department (HUD).

 The City of Austin is eligible for $11,441,252 in HOME-ARP funding.
 In accordance with HUD requirements, the City has prepared the following Allocation Plan that describes the process of gathering feedback, analyzes the needs of populations who are unhoused or experiencing housing insecurity, and proposes a spending plan for HOME-ARP.